Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples: Geometrical test with the cross-correlation method

 \section{Geometrical test with the cross-correlation method}

 In this section, we present more quantitative estimates on the power of the cross-correlation method for determining the angular diameter distance.
 For this forecast, in contrast to the preceding section, we include the broad-band shape information of the cross-power spectrum, extending the method in \citet{SeoEisenstein:03} to a two-dimensional cross-correlation analysis.
-As a specific example, here we consider the cross-correlation BAO analysis assuming the SDSS/BOSS spectroscopic quasar catalogues \citep{Schneideretal:10,Parisetal:2012} for a spectroscopic sample, as shown in Fig.~\ref{fig:dndz_qso}.
-For a photometric sample, we assume a hypothetical imaging sample which has a full overlap with the spectroscopic survey region; we assume the total area of 10,000~deg$^2$ for the overlapping area.
+As a specific example, here we consider the cross-correlation BAO analysis assuming the SDSS/BOSS spectroscopic quasar catalogues \citep{Schneideretal:10,Parisetal:2012} as the spectroscopic sample (as shown in Fig.~\ref{fig:dndz_qso}) and a mock photometric sample which has full overlap with the spectroscopic sample, as the photometric sample.
+We assume the total area of 10000~deg$^2$ for the overlapping area.
 We consider six redshift bins with the mean redshifts ranging from 0.7 to 2.9.
 The projected number density in each bin is estimated using the redshift distribution in Fig.~\ref{fig:dndz_qso}.
 We use the bias parameters of the quasars in each redshift bin based on the measurement by \citet{Rossetal:2009}.
-For the photometric sample, we again assume the total number density of $\bar{n}_p^{\rm tot} = 50~{\rm arcmin}^{-2}$, and compute the number density in each redshift bin taking into account the photo-$z$ error (see Sec.~\ref{ssec:ps}).
+For the photometric sample, we again assume the total number density of $\bar{n}_{\rm p}^{\rm tot} = 50~{\rm arcmin}^{-2}$, and compute the number density in each redshift bin taking into account the photo-$z$ error (see Sec.~\ref{ssec:ps}).
 Table~\ref{tab:forecasts} summarizes the set of the survey parameters.

 The cross-correlation is measured as a function of the transverse separation between the pairs of the spectroscopic and photometric objects.
-The transverse separation, the separation distance between each pair perpendicular to the line-of-sight direction, can be inferred from the observed angular separation on the sky, $R\propto \Delta \theta$ (see Eq.~\ref{eq:R}).
+The transverse separation, the separation distance between each pair perpendicular to the line-of-sight direction, can be inferred from the observed angular separation on the sky, $R\propto \Delta \theta$ (see equation \ref{eq:R}).
 For this conversion, we need to assume a reference cosmological model to relate the observable $\Delta \theta$ to the quantity $R$.
 Thus the transverse wavenumber is given as